 Helping with Reading

-As I am sure you will agree reading is one of the most important skills our children learn.
+Reading is one of the most important skills our children learn and is at the heart of our curriculum.
 Once they become confident readers they can unlock a whole world of information and knowledge.

 We place great emphasis on the teaching of reading in school, investing a great amount of money in providing exciting books and technology as well the staff to teach and support.
 This enables us to ensure that each child reads every day in school.